 The bridge is one of the most favorite places of photographers, during the day as well as by night.
 It connects the New Town (part of the historic center of Warsaw, right next to the Old Town) with the Praga Północ district.

-On the other side of the river you can enjoy its natural, wild bank – one of my favorite places in town.
+On the other side of the river you can enjoy its natural wild bank – one of my favorite places in town.
 It`s protected as a nature reserve.
-There is a 10 kilometers path for walking and biking and sand beaches where you can admire beautiful views of the Old Town and Warsaw`s skyscrapers.
-Not far there is also Warsaw`s ZOO which became famous after the “Zookeeper’s Wife” film, which tells a story of Jan Żabiński and his wife, who were hiding hundreds of Jews from the Warsaw Ghetto in the ZOO.
-These are great reasons to cross the Gdański Bridge.
+There is a 10 kilometer path for walking and biking and sand beaches where you can admire beautiful views of the Old Town and Warsaw`s skyline.
+Here you can also visit Warsaw ZOO which became famous after the “Zookeeper’s Wife” book and film.
+It tells a story of Jan Żabiński and his wife, who were hiding hundreds of Jews from the Warsaw Ghetto at the ZOO.